Cray-HPE/docs-csm/operations/network/management_network/aruba/dns-client.md

 ## Expected Results

-1. You can configure the DNS client
+1. Administrators can configure the DNS client
 1. The output is correct
-1. You can ping the device
+1. Administrators can ping the device

 [Back to Index](../index.md)